Setting up a Charitable Company

 These notes are not a definitive guide to the law.
 NICVA recommends that any voluntary organisation wishing to set up a company should take advice before finalising any documentation.
 Organisations which go through the process of incorporating as a limited company should also read our article on Running a Charitable Company for guidance on the legal administrative requirements for companies.

 It is possible for a charitable organisation to become a company limited by guarantee.
 If a charitable company is being established, particular care should be taken in drafting the articles of association to ensure that they meet the requirements of charity law.
-The new company may be registered with the Charity Commission for Northern Ireland first before it is registered with Companies House or, alternatively, it may be incorporated first and then registered as a charity.
-Please also refer to our article on charitable status and see Pages 20-21 of the Commission's registration guidance.
+The new company will have to be registered with Companies House before it is registered with the Charity Commission however you can submit an expression of intent (to register as a charity) to the Commission before registering it.
+Please also refer to our article on charitable status and see Pages 22-23 of the Commission's registration guidance.

 A company has a ‘legal personality’ separate from the individual people who are involved in the company.
 This means a company can ‘own’ property in its own name, can enter into contracts, and can sue (and be sued) in its own name.
 This is convenient because normally there is no need for individual people (acting as ‘holding trustees’) to hold any property in their own names, or to enter into contracts, etc., on behalf of their organisation.
 Unincorporated organisations (i.e. any organisation that is not a company) must make arrangements for property to be held by individual people, who hold such property in their names on behalf of the unincorporated organisation.